 2. Check the hose line

 One bent hose could cause low water pressure.
-If this is the case, simply straighten the hose to solve your pressure problem.
+In this case, simply straighten the hose to solve your pressure problem.

 3. Check the water filter